OneOfUsCodes/databaseCollection/database/travel/travelTerminology.md

-# 🌍 Travel Sector Schema
+# 🌍 Travel Sector Terminology

 A structured guide to profiling high-end travel service providers and experience designers.